Response to the policing of the crisis

-Exploring the policing of minoritised people and communities
+Exploring the policing of minoritised people and communities in the wake of Covid 19 and Black Lives Matter protests.

 Researchers: Dr Patrick Williams, Dr Remi Joseph-Salisbury, Dr Scarlet Harris, Dr Lisa White